nnoxnnox/godot_ci_cd_example/README.md

 # godot_ci_cd_example
 A repository with Godot ci&amp;cd example to make it easier to set up your own using the example

-The actions themselves are located in the <code>.github/workflows folder</code>
+The actions themselves are located in the <code>.github/workflows</code> folder
 <br/>
 **gut_tests.yml** - responsible for testing
 <br/>